pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Scalability

-Since there are no more than a couple dozen departments, we can sort the report table based on `dept_id` really fast in the end--right before generating a report.
+Since there are no more than a couple of dozen departments, we can sort the report table based on `dept_id` really fast in the end--right before generating a report.
 But as we create and update the report table, we need to search the report table many times -- once for each product of which there are tens of thousands.
 So to reduce the time complexity of search, we better use a hash table for report table.
 So we use a Python dictionary to store the report table.

 We also use a Python dictionary to store the products table because for each order (of which there are tens of millions), we need to search for the `prod_id` in the products table which may contain tens of thousands of products.